philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 To demonstrate how abstract class selectors could be used in a real project, consider a grid system.
 Grid systems are quite useful but often come under fire for the presentational nature of the class names.
 With the help of abstract class selectors, this problem can be solved.

-Here is the CSS for the grid skeleton:
+Here is the CSS for the skeleton grid system:

 {% highlightjs %}
 /* define a clearfix abstract class */